Call us (630) 852-1100 Request a free consultation

 Understanding Child Custody in Illinois Divorce Cases

 In Illinois, child custody is a crucial aspect of divorce proceedings.
 According to Illinois law (750 ILCS 5/401, 2B), no divorce judgment can be entered unless the court has made provisions for child custody.
 This means that the court must consider and approve a child custody arrangement before finalizing the divorce.
-The court’s decision is always based on the best interest of the child, taking into account the living conditions of both parents, their relationship with the child, and other important factors.
-At Mulyk Laho Law, we specialize in navigating the complexities of child custody, ensuring that all relevant information is presented to protect your child’s welfare and secure a fair custody agreement.
+The court’s decision is always based on the best interest of the child, considering the living conditions of both parents, their relationship with the child, and other important factors.
+At Mulyk Laho Law, LLC, we specialize in navigating the complexities of child custody, ensuring that all relevant information is presented to protect your child’s welfare and secure a fair custody agreement.

 Factors Considered in Child Custody Decisions